mlaaks/AegirSDR/README.md

 ![AegirSDR](https://github.com/mlaaks/AegirSDR/blob/main/graphics/logo.png)

 Extended support for similar SDR platforms as in our previous _coherent-rtlsdr_ project.
+This includes e.g. KrakenSDR.
+One goal is to add support for SoapySDR API.
+By agreement of all the authors, we changed the licensing from GPL3 to the MIT license.
+Installation instructions are as follows:

 # Get dependencies on debian: